Lagmouchyoussef/Book-Management-with-Doubly-Linked-Lists/README.md

 6. Reverses the list.
 7. Checks if the list is a palindrome.
 8. Merges two lists.
-9. Uses additional functions (optional).
+9. Uses additional functions (optional)